ev3dev/brickstrap/README.md

 a symbolic link, you have to create it with a hook instead).
 The files are copied after package are unpacked, but before packages are configured.

+### The `root/boot/flash` directory

+The contents of this directory will be moved to the FAT partition of the image file when it is created.
+So, for example, if you have a `uImage` file of the kernel that is needed in the FAT partition by the bootloader, then just place it at `root/boot/flash/uImage` and brickstrap will take care of the rest.

 ### The `packages` directory

 This directory contains files withs lists of package names.
 You can use multiple